NZCypher819/AzureDNSUpdater-PS/README.md

-# AzureDNSUpdater-PS
-Azure DNS Updater script using Powershell
+Azure DNS Updater - Powershell

+This script is designed to update a Azure DNS Zone within your tenant based on the networks public IP.

+This script is great for those with dynamic IP addresses but need to host services.

+Setup